 Imaging plays a fundamental role in lung cancer screening programmes.
 So, when it comes to improving technology to support the programmes, the radiology department is a good place to start.

 The goal of screening is to pick up early cancers which can be treated and potentially cured, therefore improving patient outcomes (as outlined in my previous blog and the NHSE long term plan).
 Low dose CT has been shown to provide sufficient image quality for detection of early disease, whilst minimising radiation dose in asymptomatic individuals.
 Thoracic radiology expertise is required to determine which lung nodules may be malignant and therefore require invasive investigation, and which are likely benign and can be monitored with intermittent imaging.
-Appropriate follow-up recommendation helps avoid unnecessary invasive procedures, such as biopsies, and minimise patient anxiety, which are important measures of the efficacy of lung cancer screening programmes.
+Appropriate follow-up recommendation helps avoid unnecessary invasive procedures, such as biopsies, and minimise patient anxiety.
+Both are important measures of the efficacy of lung cancer screening programmes.

-End to end lung cancer screening involves input from many healthcare professionals, and intelligent computer systems across specialities would benefit multidisciplinary teamwork.
+End to end lung cancer screening involves input from many healthcare professionals.
+Thus, intelligent computer systems across specialities would benefit multidisciplinary teamwork.
 Thus, beyond image analysis, there are many opportunities for technology to add further support for effective and sustainable screening programmes.
 For instance, it could aid in the optimisation of image acquisition, access to imaging reports and relevant clinical details, tracking patient follow up, or in communication between patients and GPs.

 Where AI-based image analysis makes a difference

-Reading and reporting CT scans is time-consuming, and within a workforce which is already under strain, introducing a new CT-screening programme seems like a tall order.
+Reading and reporting CT scans is time-consuming, and within a workforce already under strain, introducing a new CT-screening programme seems like a tall order.
 AI-driven solutions can support radiologists and contribute to successful lung cancer screening by bringing improvements in three areas:

 Computer intelligence can increase the performance and productivity of CT reporting, freeing up time for radiologists to spend on clinical decision making and complex cases.
 Specifically, AI software is well-suited for precise:

-- Detection of elusive lung nodules, and differentiation of subtle changes
+- Detection of elusive lung nodules, and differentiation of subtle changes;

 - Automatic volume measurements, to help determine the appropriate frequency of monitoring (e.g. stable vs growing nodule, according to the BTS guidelines).